microsoft/react-native-code-push/README.md

 * Add the plugin to your app
 * Open your app's `Info.plist` and add a "CodePushDeploymentKey" entry with your app's deployment key
-* To publish an update for your app, run `react-native bundle`, and then publish `iOS/main.jsbundle` using the Code Push CLI.
+* To publish an update for your app, run `react-native bundle`, and then publish `iOS/main.jsbundle` using the CodePush CLI.

 Running the Example
 ---